dathere/datapump/README.md

 # datapump
-pump data into the CKAN datastore using simple filesystem based queueing.
+Pump time-series data into the CKAN datastore using a simple filesystem-based queueing system.

 Requires: Python 3.8